Yoga Lin: Personal life

+In June 2013, Lin and Hong Kong singer G.E.M. had an open relationship and they both traveled together in Germany and Austria.
+In February 2014, the two had since broke up.

-On August 13, 2014, he said farewell to the music scene and officially enlisted in the military.
-On July 22, 2015, Lin Youjia officially discharged from the army.
+On August 13, 2014, he briefly left the music scene and officially enlisted in the military.
+On July 22, 2015, Lin officially discharged from the army.

-Love experience

-In June 2013, Lin Youjia and Deng Ziqi traveled together in Germany and Austria, and the two had an open romance.
-In February 2014, the two broke up.

-In May 2014, Lin Youjia and Ding Wenqi's love affair was officially made public.
-On January 7, 2017, Lin Youjia and Ding Wenqi officially registered their marriage; on June 26, the two held a wedding banquet in Taipei.
-On August 3, 2018, Lin Youjia’s wife, Ding Wenqi, gave birth to a son, whose nickname is Kubi.
-On the evening of March 27, 2020, Lin Youjia announced that she was giving birth to their second child and their daughter's name was Pippi.
+In May 2014, Lin and fellow singer Kiki Ting's relationship was officially made public.
+On January 7, 2017, Lin and Ting officially registered their marriage; on June 26, the two held a wedding banquet in Taipei.
+On August 3, 2018, Ting gave birth to a son, whose nickname is Kubi.
+On the evening of March 27, 2020, Lin announced that Ting gave birth to their second child and their daughter's name was Pippi.

 Career

 One Million Star (2007)

 In the competition, Lin impressed the judges with his vivid interpretation of Steel Rope Walker (走鋼索的人, originally by James Li or Quan Li, 李泉).
 His performance was then described as "enchanting"(迷幻) by the hostess of One Million Star, Matilda Tao (陶晶瑩), for both his distinctive, dreamy vocals and his facial expressions.
 He was also complimented for the consistently good performances.
 Lin earned "perfect scores" (scoring 20 and above) cumulatively for over five weeks and a grand total of nine "perfect scores" on different occasions.
 His last five performances, which would count as a final result in the final match, accumulated, 17, 23, 23, 23, 25 points, which adds up to 111.
 This record would hold until 張心傑, in the fourth season (from 2009/03/06 to 2009/03/20) scored 24, 22, 23, 23, 22, totaling up 114.
 Lin also earned great recognition for his abilities to perform a wide range of music genres, being able to infuse his own touch into songs as well as his unique taste in song selections.

 In the first season finale (broadcast live and nationwide) of One Million Star on July 6, 2007, Lin performed a bold and challenging rendition of Radiohead's classic hit, Creep and he used the opportunity to declare his attitude towards music.
 A perfect score of 25 was unanimously given by all five professional judges to acknowledge his sincere and stylish interpretation of the song.
 Along with that, another perfect-scored performance of Eason Chan's Last Order determined him as the winner in the first season of One Million Star.